hbctraining/Intro-to-R/homework/Intro_to_R_hw.md

           - Add the `theme_bw()` layer

-          - Add the title “Expression of MOV10” to the plot
+          - Add the title "Expression of MOV10" to the plot

           - Change the x-axis label to be blank

-          - Change the y-axis label to “Normalized counts”
+          - Change the y-axis label to "Normalized counts"

           - Using `theme()` change the following properties of the plot: